Mass incidents in China

-Large-scale incidents of civil disobedience in the People's Republic of China are described by the Chinese government as "mass incidents" (群体性事件).
+Large-scale protests and incidents of civil disobedience in the People's Republic of China are described by its government as "mass incidents" (群体性事件).

-Mass incidents are defined broadly as "planned or impromptu gathering[s] that form because of internal contradictions", and may include public speeches or demonstrations, physical clashes, public airings of grievances, and other group behaviours that are seen as disrupting social stability.
-Through contemporary analysis of such events four key aspects of mass incidents have been identified "diversified participants, highly organised actions, easily escalated conflicts and thornier disputes to settle".
+Mass incidents are defined broadly as "planned or impromptu gathering[s] that form because of internal contradictions", and may include public speeches or demonstrations, physical clashes, public airings of grievances, and other group behaviors that are seen as disrupting social stability.
+Through contemporary analysis of such events four key aspects of mass incidents have been identified "diversified participants, highly organized actions, easily escalated conflicts and thornier disputes to settle".
 Mass incidents have occurred in China because of the treatment of workers within state-owned enterprises (SOEs) and special economic zones (SEZs), the widening of income disparities, and issues associated with development projects, namely forced land acquisition and environmental degradation.

 Within the past few decades, the number of mass incidents occurring in China has seen significant growth, indicated by The Annual Report of China's Rules (2009).
-In more recent times the numbers have continued to be high yet are less documented making reliable statistics rare, however it is definite that the frequency of mass incidents has increased, making these actions a vital threat to the stability of China.
+In more recent times the numbers have continued to be high yet are less documented making reliable statistics rare, however it is definite that the frequency of mass incidents has increased.

 Characteristics

 Mass incidents in China have been commonplace since the country's step towards socioeconomic transformation in the late 1970s, with incidents, described by Jiuchang Wei, as following this push for change like an "inseparable shadow".

-Mass incidents are characterised as any form of public disturbance.
+Mass incidents are characterized as any form of public disturbance.
 This includes any type of protesting, demonstrating, picketing as well as group petitioning.
 Those who are common participants in mass incidents include peasants, urban residents as well as workers within state-owned enterprises (SOEs) and special economic zones (SEZs).
 Numbers of those involved can range from tens to thousands.
-The behaviours associated with mass incidents differ, some are peaceful, involving petitions, appeal to authorities for aid as well as collective walks and sit ins.
+The behaviors associated with mass incidents differ, some are peaceful, involving petitions, appeal to authorities for aid as well as collective walks and sit ins.

-Typically, there is a pattern to the collective behaviour of mass incidents, with those occurring in rural areas to be of the more extreme nature than those in urban settings.
+Typically, there is a pattern to the collective behavior of mass incidents, with those occurring in rural areas to be of the more extreme nature than those in urban settings.
 This is because of less government involvement in country areas, meaning incidents have to reach severe levels for any intervention to occur.
 Despite this, city outbreaks of mass incidents are regarded as more serious, owing to the extreme effect they have on the government's image.
 Therefore, these areas are more controlled, in an attempt to prevent extreme behavior from occurring.
-The characteristics of a particular mass incident are influenced by economic and social grievances generated from socio-economic transformation.

 Causes

 The 2000s saw the height of social unrest within China, marked by the outbreak of numerous mass incidents.
 This was because of immense economic, social and political issues which arose from much development within China.
-Each of these issues have caused misgoverning within policies surrounding the treatment of China's citizens, within areas of labour, development projects and legal systems.
+Each of these issues have caused misgoverning within policies surrounding the treatment of China's citizens, within areas of labor, development projects and legal systems.